FRBC Tour January 2026

 In response, the FRBC embarks on plant explorations to remote areas around the globe, specifically searching for uncommon and vulnerable species threatened by human resource exploitation or climate change.
 Acquiring cultivated plants from foreign countries that are not in the US, is also a focus as many of these carry provenance from expeditions while others provide key horticultural diversification.

 The first Asian expedition for the FRBC in 2017 resulted in discovering a new species of Heteropolygonatum along with a heady number of first-time introductions to cultivation.
-Subsequently, we have made acquisition trips to the UK and explored remote areas of southern China and Northwest Argentina.
+Subsequently, we have made acquisition trips to the UK and explored remote areas of southern China, Northeast India, and Northwest Argentina.